mr-lovalova/datapipeline/README.md

 - `jerry serve --project <project.yaml> --out-transport stdout --out-format json-lines --limit N [--include-targets] [--log-level LEVEL] [--visuals ...] [--progress ...] [--run name]`
   - Applies postprocess transforms and optional dataset split before emitting.
   - Use `--out-transport fs --out-format json-lines --out-path build/serve` (or `csv`, `pickle`, etc.) to write artifacts to disk instead of stdout; files land under `<out-path>/<run_name>/`.
+- `--out-payload vector` emits only the vector payload with features/targets flattened into schema-ordered lists (no identifier keys) when you don't need the group key or metadata.
+Default is `sample`.
   - Set `--log-level DEBUG` (or set `run.yaml` -> `log_level: DEBUG`) to reuse the tqdm progress bars when previewing stages.
   - When `project.paths.run` is a directory, add `--run val` (filename stem) to target a single config; otherwise every run file is executed sequentially.
   - Argument precedence follows the order described under *Configuration Resolution Order*.